Thanksgiving Recipes + Cheat Sheet

 - Bring a large stock pot of water to a medium boil and add the potatoes and garlic.
 Boil until you can pierce a paring knife through the potato with absolutely no resistance, but the potato won't fall apart.
 This will typically be about 30 minutes.

-- While potatoes are cooking, saute the garlic in a saute pan on low heat with butter and a splash of cream.
+- While potatoes are cooking, saute the chopped garlic in a saute pan on low heat with butter and a splash of cream.
 Don't let the garlic get any darker than golden…don't brown them, we just want to get the flavors to be released.

 - Drain the potatoes and rinse with water to get any extra debris off.